 While this is a rare type of malpractice, few would argue that by the end of the legal process that the physician and her patient did not each get what they deserve.

-A Covington, Kentucky, medical malpractice attorney can help you also get the justice and compensation you deserve.
+A Covington, KY medical malpractice attorney like those at TLF: The Medical Injury Firm can help you also get the justice and compensation you deserve.
 You can discuss your legal options with one at your convenience.